Loading...

 When a Violation occurs, Nightfall sends a notification to the end-user whose actions triggered the violation.
 While notifying the end-user, Nightfall also sends a text message.
 You can draft the text message to be sent to the end-user.
 This message applies to all the policies.
 Click Save changes once done.

 The Posture Management events page displays all the posture management events.
 An event is triggered when a posture management policy is violated.
-To learn more about configuring posture management policies, refer to the Creating Policies for Posture Management document.
+To learn more about configuring posture management policies, refer to the document.

 Important